-Art aficianados of all stripes and sensibilities will find at least one cool thing that inspires and delights from the visionaries at Gallery in the Woods, arguably one the best in Vermont.
+ART: aficionados of all stripes and sensibilities will find at least one cool thing that inspires and delights from the visionaries at Gallery in the Woods, arguably one the best in Vermont.
 Mitchell-Giddings offers fine art and craft just a few yards up the street in their spacious gallery, and you’ll find an intersection of sensibilities a block-and-a-half away at the Harmony Collective.
-Our historic train station-turned museum, the BMAC, is always up to something worth experiencing (their Warhol exhibition, and their artist’s talk with New Yorker cartoonist Roz Chast were two BMAC home-runs that particularly slayed, sorry you missed ‘em!).
+Our historic train station-turned museum, the BMAC, is always up to something worth experiencing (their Warhol exhibition, and their artist’s talk with New Yorker cartoonist Roz Chast were two BMAC home-runs that particularly slayed).

 Need a bag of road snacks for the next leg of your journey or need to stock the fridge of your Airbnb?
 Easy: The Brattleboro Food Co-op.
 And if a burrito the size of your head is just the kind of grab-and-go you need for that final hour or two of your drive, head north on Main Street to Putney road and pay a visit to Tito’s taco truck.

-Have the time to hit a show?
+ENTERTAINMENT: Have the time to hit a show?
 For live music and beyond, check the event listings for Epsilon Spires and The Stone Church.
-And if you want a drink first, head the The Lounge or Echo for craft cocktails.
+And if you want a drink first, head to The Lounge or Echo for craft cocktails, or go low-brow with a visit to our beloved local dive bar, Arkham.
 Movie night?
 Check the marquee for what’s playing at the Latchis, the jewel in the crown of downtown B-boro, and see a movie in the main auditorium if you can (real butter on the popcorn, btw).
 If you can’t, put it on your list for next time.

 And there will be a next time.